Esther Abrahams

 Esther Abrahams (born c.
 1767 or 1771 – died 26 August 1846) was a Londoner sent to Australia as a convict on the First Fleet.
 She was de facto wife of George Johnston, who was for six months acting Governor of New South Wales after leading the Rum Rebellion.
-Later, they married.
+They later married legally, in 1814.

 Early life and transportation

 Abrahams was born in 1767 or 1771 to a Jewish family.
-At about the age of 20 (some sources give her age as 15 or 16) and while pregnant, she was tried at the Old Bailey, in London, on 30 August 1786 accused of stealing lace with a value of 50 shillings.
+At about the age of 20 (some sources give her age as 15 or 16) and while pregnant, she was tried at the Old Bailey, in London, on 30 August 1786, accused of stealing lace with a value of 50 shillings.

 She was found guilty of theft, although the evidence was circumstantial and was sentenced to seven years transportation.
 At the time of the trial her occupation was listed as "milliner".
 She was imprisoned in Newgate Gaol, London, where she bore an illegitimate child named Rosanna (whose name is sometimes given in sources as Roseanna), father unknown, on 18 March 1787.

 Within two months, Abrahams was transported to Australia with her baby daughter on the First Fleet, departing London in May 1787 on the convict transport Prince of Wales but transferring to Lady Penrhyn mid-voyage.
 They reached Sydney with the Fleet in January 1788.